influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ---
-title: Backing up and restoring InfluxDB OSS
+title: Backing up and restoring in InfluxDB OSS
 description: Using InfluxDB OSS backup and restore utilities for online, Enterprise-compatible use and portability between InfluxDB Enterprise and InfluxDB OSS servers.
 aliases:
   - /influxdb/v1.5/administration/backup-and-restore/